Thamasb/battleships-game/README.md

 ![Battleships Game](https://res.cloudinary.com/duxsycizt/image/upload/v1681071164/battleships-game/Screenshot01_zctbai.png)

 ## Introduction

 This is a simple implementation of the Battleships game in Python.
-The game is played on grids on which each player's fleet of battleships are marked.
-The locations of the fleets are concealed from the other player.
-Players call shots at the other player's ships, and the objective of the game is to destroy the opposing player's fleet.
+In this game, the payer has to sink all the ships in the grid within a limited number of turns.
+- The grid size is defined as 10.
+- The number of ships is defined as 5.
+- The ship symbol is defined as "S".
+- The hit symbol is defined as "X".
+- The miss symbol is defined as "O".
+- The ships are randomly placed on the grid.
+- The player has 10 turns to sink all the ships.
+- The player has to enter the x and y coordinates of their shot (separated by a space).
+- The game displays whether the shot was a hit or a miss.
+- The game ends when all the ships are sunk or when the player has used all their turns.
+- At the end of the game, the player is informed of the number of ships they sunk.

+To run the game, simply execute the Python script.
+The game will prompt the player to enter their shots below the table.

 # Table of contents
 - User Experience
     - Project goals
     - User stories
-    - Wireframes
-- Features
-    - Categories
+    - Flowchart
 - Technologies used
     - Languages
     - Programs, frameworks